Tag: history

 historymagic-8-ballfun

-A Brief History of Dice (And Why Your D20 Might Be Lying to You)
+A Brief History of Dice

 gamingdicehistoryrandomness

-From Clinical Trials to A/B Tests: How Randomization Became the Gold Standard for Truth
+How Randomization Became the Gold Standard

 sciencehistoryrandomnesstechnology

-The House Edge: How Casinos Turn Randomness Into Guaranteed Profit
+The House Edge: Casinos and Randomness

 probabilitynumbershistoryculture

-Draft Lotteries and the Problem of Rewarding Failure
+Draft Lotteries and Rewarding Failure

 sportsfairnessrandomnesshistory

-The Coin Toss in Sports: Ritual, Strategy, and Superstition
+The Coin Toss in Sports

 sportscoin-fliphistorypsychology

-Why We Think Seven Is Lucky (And What That Says About Us)
+Why We Think Seven Is Lucky

-Seven shows up everywhere — slot machines, dice, religion, psychology experiments.
-The reasons have less to do with math and more to do with how our brains process the world.
+Seven shows up in slot machines, dice, religion, and psychology.
+The reasons have less to do with math than how our brains process the world.

 psychologynumbersculturehistory